 Techniques Used In Gynecomastia

-The development of the field of cosmetic medicine and the technology used therein resulted in three different techniques used in the surgery of removing gynecomastia in men; the technique used in the procedure is determined by the patient’s condition and according to the size of the gynecomastia problem.
+The development in the field of cosmetic medicine and the technology used therein resulted in three different techniques used in the surgery of removing gynecomastia in men; the technique used in the procedure is determined by the patient’s condition and according to the size of the gynecomastia problem.

 Techniques used in surgeries of removing gynecomastia in men include:

-Liposuction: In this technique, the doctor removes the accumulated fat and glandular tissue located under the breast using Vaser technology, which is used to remove fat.
+- Liposuction: In this technique, the doctor removes the accumulated fat and glandular tissue located under the breast using Vaser technology, which is used to remove fat.

 Candidates For Gynecomastia

-An abnormal increase of breast size in men.
+- An abnormal increase of breast size in men.

-Noticeable bulging of the breast and tissues around it accompanied by swelling.
+- Noticeable bulging of the breast and tissues around it accompanied by swelling.

-The feeling of pain when pressure is applied on the area of the breast.
+- The feeling of pain when pressure is applied on the area of the breast.

-The appearance of clusters of tissue and sebaceous glands under the nipples.
+- The appearance of clusters of tissue and sebaceous glands under the nipples.

-Visible protrusion in the form of the nipple as it approaches the ossification.
+- Visible protrusion in the form of the nipple as it approaches the ossification.

-Occasionally a general sagging in the size of the breast occurs.
+- Occasionally a general sagging in the size of the breast occurs.

 - Secretions discharge from either one nipple or two nipples together.

-The appearance of some sores around the area of the breast.
+- The appearance of some sores around the area of the breast.

 Pre- Gynecomastia Operation Tips

-Stop having antibiotics and aspirin as well as anti-inflammatories.
+- Stop having antibiotics and aspirin as well as anti-inflammatories.

-Stop having any medications that have a negative impact on the surgery of removing gynecomastia.
+- Stop having any medications that have a negative impact on the surgery of removing gynecomastia.

 Post- Gynecomastia Tips

-Sleep straight and stay away from bending, so that the wound does not suffer any complications.
+- Sleep straight and stay away from bending so that the wound does not suffer any complications.

-Have a full rest for at least three days after the surgery is over.
+- Have a full rest for at least three days after the surgery is over.

-Adhere to have the painkillers and medication on time accurately as recommended by the doctor.
+- Adhere to have the painkillers and medication on time accurately as recommended by the doctor.